 What should I discuss with my healthcare provider before taking flurazepam (Dalmane)?

-Some people using this medicine have engaged in activity such as driving, eating, or making phone calls and later having no memory of the activity.
-If this happens to you, stop taking flurazepam and talk with your doctor about another treatment for your sleep disorder.
+Some people using this medication have engaged in activity such as driving, eating, or making phone calls and later having no memory of the activity.
+If this happens to you, stop taking flurazepam and talk with your doctor.

 - asthma, emphysema, bronchitis, chronic obstructive pulmonary disorder (COPD), or other breathing problems;